-The road, called National Route 40, RN 40 or Ruta 40, is paved most of its length, except in the south, where it passes through sparsely populated regions and may be stretches of more than two hundred kilometers completely empty except for the road itself.
-The southern part of the route, a largely paved road through sparcely populated territory, has become a well-known adventure tourism journey, although it is planned to pave the whole road.
-The attraction is actually international in scope, and many websites throughout the world advertise the private and commercial adventures associated with travel on this roadway.
+The road, called Ruta Nacional 40, RN 40, Ruta 40 or simply La Cuarenta, is paved most of its length, except in the south, where it passes through sparsely populated regions and may be stretches of more than two hundred kilometers completely empty except for the road itself.

-This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
-The road is in dreadful condition and requires strong nerves to negotiate it.
-From its southernmost point at Cabo Vírgenes, Ruta 40 meanders through the remote plains of Patagonia, winding northwards and flanked to the west by the magnificent peaks of the Andes.
+Route 40 is the longest route in Argentina and one of the largest in the world.
+It’s 5,000 km (3,107 mi) long and crosses the provinces of Santa Cruz, Chubut, Río Negro, Neuquen, Mendoza, San Juan, La Rioja, Catamarca, Tucumán, Salta and Jujuy.
+From its southernmost point at Punta Loyola (in Santa Cruz Province), Ruta 40 meanders through the remote plains of Patagonia, winding northwards and flanked to the west by the magnificent peaks of the Andes.
 It passes by pristine lakes and bustling cities before reaching its highest point at Abra del Acay and finally reaches its end in the border town of La Quiaca (in Jujuy Province) on the border between Argentina and Bolivia.

 The drive is very remote and lonely but features stunning views.
-It’s a true showcase of Argentina’s stunningly diverse landscape

-This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
-Most of the highway runs alongside and sometimes within the Andes Mountain range, passing through some of the most extraordinary landscapes on the planet and connecting 18 national parks.
+It’s a true showcase of Argentina’s stunningly diverse landscape.
+Along the way, you’ll wind through volcanic lava fields, ancient forests, and shimmering salt flats.
+Most of the runs parallel to the Andes Mountain range, passing through some of the most extraordinary landscapes on the planet and connecting 18 national parks.
 It crosses 236 rivers and wild landscapes, making it a perfect scenic drive.
 One of the most spectacular views along the way (weather permitting!) is that of the Fitzroy and Cerro Torres ranges which kick in when you get close to El Chalten in Southern Patagonia.
 There are a number of internationally important sites along this route, such as Cueva de las Manos, which contains cave art dating back some 13,000 years, Los Glaciares National Park, the second largest National Park in Argentina, and the Calchaquí Valleys.
 The attraction is actually international in scope, and many websites throughout the world advertise the private and commercial adventures associated with travel on this roadway.

 The road was constructed in 1935.
 To do the full trip requires a combination of vehicles, because much of the road is unpaved.
 Some stretches require just a regular car, others need a 4x4.
 Special care is required, though, especially further south where strong crosswinds and poorly maintained gravel (ripio) roads make it extremely easy to flip over.
 With its notoriously poor surfaces – just dirt and gravel in sections – hairpin bends, and endless straight sections buffeted by violent gusts across the deserted steppe, it is considered one of the world’s most epic drives.
 There is no cell-phone coverage outside of towns, so drivers must be self-sufficient.
 Travel with necessary repair equipment.
 Gas stations are few, so fill up at every chance, and bring generous supplies of food and water.